YINI-lang/YINI-spec/YINI-Specification.md

 This line is **not case-sensitive** (`/end`, `/End`, etc. are also valid).
 Only **whitespace or comments** may appear after the terminator.

 It is recommended that there are no leading spaces or tabs, on the same line as the terminator.
-If there are comment after the marker, these whould be ignored.
+If there are comment after the marker, these should be ignored.

 Alternatively, a shorter form may be used:
 ```